Search by Keyword

 The direction The Beatles decided to go that year did indeed turn out to be east, as the group took up the Maharishi's invitation to travel to India to study transcendental meditation, something they became most interested in the previous year.
 Before they left in mid February, The Beatles recorded a few songs and picked two to be released as a new single to keep their fans occupied while they were away, this resulting in the highly successful “Lady Madonna” single.

-Nonetheless, amongst all these things, they knew they needed to get back to doing what they did best – creating new music.
-On May 28th and 29th, The Beatles met at Kinfauns, George's house in Esher, Surrey, to rehearse the new material they had individually written in India in the previous months.
-George had an Ampex four-track tape recorder onto which over two dozen demo versions of songs were recorded (seven of which appear on the 1996 released album “Anthology 3”).
+Even with all of these distractions, they knew they needed to get back to doing what they did best – creating new music.
+On May 28th and 29th, 1968, The Beatles met at Kinfauns, George's house in Esher, Surrey, to rehearse the new material they had individually written in India during the previous months.
+George had an Ampex four-track tape recorder onto which over two dozen demo versions of songs were recorded (seven of these appear on the 1996-released album “Anthology 3”).

-With their creative juices flowing, they arrived the following day, May 30th, for their first proper recording session for what became known as “The White Album.”
-However, the atmosphere was much different than ever before in the recording history of the group.
+With their creative juices flowing, they arrived at EMI Studios the following day, May 30th, 1968, for their first proper recording session for what became known as “The White Album.”
+However, the atmosphere in the studio was much different than ever before in the recording history of the group.
 As Bruce Spizer relates in his book “The Beatles On Apple Records,” “When John showed up at Abbey Road, he brought Yoko with him, breaking the unwritten rule that wives and girlfriends generally did not attend recording sessions.
 From that point forward, Yoko was nearly always at John's side.
 The group camaraderie of prior recording sessions was fading away.”

 Once the recording was complete, there was some ambivalence as to whether it would be a two-disc set or not.
 “I thought we should probably have made a very, very good single album rather than a double,” remembers producer George Martin.
 “But they insisted.
 I think it could have been made fantastically good if it had been compressed a bit and condensed...I later learnt that by recording all those songs they were getting rid of their contract with EMI more quickly.”
 John explained it this way in 1969: “It's pretty hard trying to fit three guys' music onto one album – that's why we did a double.”
 George explained the inclusion of so much material on this album with the comment “there was a lot of ego in that band.”